drthakur/servicenow-alerting-extension/README.md

 	d.
 Assign the PASSWORD variable to be the password of the entered username that will issue these generated tickets.

+	e.
+Assign the SERVICENOW_VERSION variable to be the target version of ServiceNow instance you are sending alerts to.
+Valid values are "Calgary" and "Dublin".

 ###3.
 Modify the createServiceNowTicket.sh file using the following table to correspond with the parameters in the params.sh file:

 <table>